National Hockey Association: 1910–1914: Consolidation

+In the 1913 off-season, the NHA and the PCHA signed an agreement to end their bidding war for players.
+The agreement stipulated territorial rights, splitting Canada east and west of Port Arthur, Ontario.
+The four-year agreement meant each league would respect each other's reserve clauses, conduct an intraleague draft for players, have a commissioner resolve disputes, and agreed to an annual series between the two leagues for the Stanley Cup.
+The NHA now introduced the 'option clause' into player's contracts, holding that the team now had an exclusive option to re-sign a player after their contract expired.

-1913–14, the last before World War I, saw a tie between the Torontos and the Canadiens for first place, and the league's first play-off was held.
+The 1913–14 season, the last before World War I, saw a tie between the Torontos and the Canadiens for first place, and the league's first play-off was held.
 Toronto won the two-game series to win the championship and the first Stanley Cup win by any Toronto team.
 After the play-off, PCHA champion Victoria came east to play Toronto in a best-of-five series.
 The series was 'unofficial' as it was not approved by the Stanley Cup trustees, but any controversy was moot as Toronto won the series in three-straight games.

 Starting in the 1914–1915 season, the Stanley Cup was awarded exclusively to the winner of a playoff between the NHA and the PCHA regular season winners.
 The league championship was decided by a two-game total goal playoff between the Wanderers and the Senators.
 Ottawa won the championship, and the right to defend the Cup against Vancouver in a three-game series in which Vancouver won in dominating fashion.
 The notion of a league champion being awarded the Cup to defend ceased with that season, as the Portland Rosebuds were the PCHA champions in 1915–1916 but were not automatically accorded the Cup.
 Instead, they played the Montreal Canadiens for the trophy (and became the first American team to do so), which the Canadiens won in a five-game series.
-However, both Ottawa in 1915 and Portland in 1916 engraved their names on the Stanley Cup as well as the eventual champions.